-One example relates to the challenges posed by innovative attack technologies, such as the Advanced Persistent Threat (known as APT), or taking advantage of undetected or untreated security breaches.
-Both of these attack mechanisms reduce the effectiveness of the traditional security measures but can, to a certain extent, be addressed by an interorganizational security sharing service.
+One example relates to the challenges posed by innovative attack technologies, such as the Advanced Persistent Threat (known as APT),20 or taking advantage of undetected or untreated security breaches.
+Both of these attack mechanisms reduce the effectiveness of the traditional security measures21 but can, to a certain extent, be addressed by an interorganizational security sharing service.
 Such sharing could facilitate the identification of an anomaly in the cloud and comparison with organizational events not only with regard to its conduct within the organization but also to that within similar organizations, thus enhancing the identification mechanism and reducing the risk that harmless traffic will accidentally be identified as malicious (known as "false positive").
-In addition, after the identification of an attack or attacker in a given organizations and thereby prevent similar attacks.
+In addition, after the identification of an attack or attacker in a given organization, the components or the inoculation can be distributed to other organizations and thereby prevent similar attacks.